Gunman ambushes NYC police twice in 12 hours, spawns outrage

 “It is only by the grace of God and the heroic actions of those inside the building that took him into custody that we are not talking about police officers murdered inside a New York City police precinct,” Police Commissioner Dermot Shea said at a news conference.

 Williams is being charged with attempted murder, criminal weapon possession and resisting arrest, police said in an email late Sunday identifying him as the suspect.
-It was not clear where Williams was being held or whether he had an attorney to speak for him.
+He was hospitalized Sunday evening, the Bronx prosecutor’s office said.
+It wasn’t clear whether he had an attorney to speak for him.

 Williams had been upset since his own son died after being shot in the Bronx, the suspect’s grandmother told the New York Post.